SimonBiggs/scriptedforms/README.md

 Try writing some of the contents of that file into a ScriptedForm to see how they work.

-## Compatibility matrix
+## Platform/browser testing matrix

+The following OS Browser combinations are explicitly tested using [Sauce Labs](https://saucelabs.com):

 [![Sauce Test Status](https://saucelabs.com/browser-matrix/ScriptedForms.svg)](https://saucelabs.com/u/ScriptedForms)

-Cross-browser Testing Platform and Open Source :hearts: Provided by [Sauce Labs](https://saucelabs.com)

 ## Security notice